deejaygraham/sketchnoting-for-developers/draft.md

 Use basic shapes - bullets - lines and arrows, boxes and clouds to establish a visual hierarchy and give the correct level of importance to everything in your note.

+REFACTOR ------------------------------------------------

 # Create your own DSL

 In the heat of sketchnoting a live event, you often can't spend ten minutes trying to think of the best way to draw a metaphor.
 What will develop are a set of repeating icons that you will use over and over again to act as markers in your notes.

 E.g.
-Lightbulb for idea
+Ideas could be Lightbulbs

-Something you disagree with or controversial could be an exclamation mark A bang splat could be a surprising idea or a surprising fact.
+exclamation mark could be Something you disagree with or controversial a surprising fact or idea could be a star or bang.
 Book for reference to look up
 Cloud for something to google